-a.
-Mortgage loans for land and buildings in "this place"

-b.
-Machinery, tractors, trucks, and other equipment

-c.
-Fertilizer, feed. seed, etc.

-d.
-Livestock, poultry, breeding stock

-e.
-Funds borrowed to replanish or provide working capital

-f.
-Interest paid on CCC loans

-- DO NOT INCLUDE:

-- DO NOT INCLUDE:

-a.
+- A Mortgage loans for land and buildings in "this place" A. Mortgage loans for land and buildings in "this place" B. Machinery, tractors, trucks, and other equipment c.
+Fertilizer, feed. seed, etc. d.
+Livestock, poultry, breeding stock Funds borrowed to replenish or provide working capital f.
+Interest paid on CCC loans - DO NOT INCLUDE: - a.
 Interest on debts associated with activities not related to the production of crops or livestock on "this place," such as land or buildings rented to others, packing sheds, or feed mills providing services to others b.
 Interest on owner/operator dwelling where amount is separated from interest on other land and buildings in this place.

-► Section 25 - MACHINERY AND EQUIPMENT
+Section 25 - MACHINERY AND EQUIPMENT

-The estimated market value in item 1 refers to ALL machinery and equipment kept primarily on this place and used for the farm business.
+The estimated market value in item 1 refers to ALL machinery and equip-ment kept primarily on this place and used for the farm business.
 The value should be an estimate of what the machinery and equipment would sell for in its present condition, not the replacement or depreciated value.

-▶ Section 27 - SELECTED PRODUCTION EXPENSES
+Section 27 - SELECTED PRODUCTION EXPENSES

-Section 27 - SELECTED PRODUCTION EXPENSES include expenses paid by you and by anyone else for the production of crops, poultry, livestock, and other agricultural products on this place.
+Section 27 - SELECTED PRODUCTION EXPENSES Include expenses paid by you and by anyone else for the production of crops, poultry, livestock, and other agricultural products on this place.
 Also include expenses incurred even if payment was not made in 1982.
-Please jive estimates if you do not know the exact figures.
-For livestock or poultry grown under contract or fed on a custom basis on "this place," report their value (estimate, if necessary) in item 1 (Livestock and poultry purchased), at the time they came on this place.
+Please give estimates if you do not know the exact figures.
+For livestock or poultry grown under contract or fed on a custom basis or this place. "report their value (estimate, if necessary) in item 1 (Livestock and poultry purchased), at the time they came on this place.
 Also, include in item 2, the value and amount of feed purchased by you or someone else for use on this place.
-Do not include expenses related to nonfarm activities (trading and speculation, livestock, or dealer activities).
+Do not include expenses related to nonfarm activities (trading and speculation, livestock, or dealer activities). dealer activities)

-Hired Labor - Include in expenses for hired labor gross wages or salaries, commissions, paid bonuses, and leave pay before deductions.
+Nired Labor - Include in expenses for hired labor gross wages or salaries, commissions, paid bonuses, and leave pay before deductions.
 Social Security taxes, health, life, or employment insurance and any other benefit paid by you should be included.
 Be sure any salary paid to a hired manager part of your total figure.

-Contract Labor - Applies to expenditures primarily for labor in harvesting of crops, shearing sheep, etc. Exclude money paid to contractors for capital improvements such as putting up fences, repair or maintenance of buildings or machinery, land clearing, etc. Include the expense of items considered primarily machine work in customwork, item 6.
+Contract Labor - Applies to expenditures primarily for labor in harvesting of crops, shearing sheep, etc. Exclude money paid to contractors for capital improvements such as putting up fences, repart or maintenance of putal or machinery, land clearing, etc. Include the expense of items considered primarily machine work in custom work, item 6.